Average But Inspired

 • Leather cording

-How to Make a Golden Acorns “GATHER” Sign
+How to Make This Acorn Sign

 Once cool, apply a light coat of Rub ‘N Buff to the bottom portion of each acorn.
 If the caps have fallen off, reattach them with hot glue.
-Golden acorns add a fun touch to a cheeky decorative sign for fall.
-Get the full tutorial on how to make one right here!

 Hot glue the acorns to leather cording that has been cut to a length slightly longer than the wooden plaque you’ll be attaching it to.